david30-maker/student_dashboard_api/README.md

 }
 ```

-If you do this right , you will get a response of the created user
+If you do this correctly, you will get a response from the created user
 ```json
     {
     "status": {